bbcCorp/microSERVICES/README.md

 ## Running the application

 [On Linux and Mac]
 * Run the `build.sh` script to build the docker images.
 It will download the build and runtime images.

-* Once the docker images are ready, run the `startup.sh` script.
+* Once the docker images are ready, we can run the application using the `startup.sh` script.

+* If you are running this application for the first time, you will need to setup the database.
+Use the command:`bash startup.sh --initdb`.
+In subsequent runs you can simply run the `bash startup.sh` script without the initdb flag.

 * You can run the web application from the host machine using the url: `http://localhost:8080`

-* Run the `shutdown.sh` to tear down the deployment.
+* Run the `bash shutdown.sh` to tear down the deployment.

 NOTE: